Fear, Anxiety, Aggression

 We really need to go at the dog’s pace to get the skills solid and reliable under the right conditions.

-There are no quick fixes and no guarantees.
-Trainers who sell that are probably using punishment-based techniques and tools.
+No quick-fix tools and no behavior guarantees.
+Trainers who sell that are often using aversive techniques and tools.

-I do guarantee that you will be working with an ethical, professional trainer using only positive reinforcement and up-to-date techniques.
+As an ethical, professional trainer who cares about your dog’s well-being, I use only positive reinforcement and up-to-date techniques.

 Struggling with other issues?